LukeRouleau/SR-DEV-BOBERT/README.md

    - Middleware:
      - [ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu): Not really and OS, but a "glue" technology that manages and handles communication between robotic elements
      - [rosserial](http://wiki.ros.org/rosserial_arduino): rosserial is a protocol for wrapping standard ROS serialized messages and multiplexing multiple topics and services over a character device such as a serial port or network socket
+     - [realsense-ros](https://github.com/IntelRealSense/realsense-ros/releases): The ROS wrappers for the RealSense cameras
    - Visualization and Simulation:
      - [Rviz](http://wiki.ros.org/rviz): a visualization tool to view complex data (spacial data), check component models.
 Used to answer the question, "What does the robot see?"
      - [Gazebo](http://gazebosim.org/): a simulation tool for "what should the robot see?" and "what should the robot do after seeing?".
 This tool is mainly used when physical testing/experimentation is not feasible, but we mostly plan to experiment in person on a mock track.